bkerler/OpenPrintTagGUI/README.md

 ### ToDo
 - TD1S integration
 - Read/Write directly to tag using NFC Writer
+- Add more default filament data and colors

 ### Currently supported
 - Read/write binary blobs that can be written using ProxMark3 cli